timo-cmd/Juno-lang/README.md

   </div>

-A little functional, imperative language.
+A little dynamic, class-based programming language.
 Built on top of JS.
-Very smooth
+Very smooth.

 Written for educational experiences.
 I’ve used less than 650 lines of artesian, Handcrafted, JavaScript code.
 I’ve implemented it during a boring, rainy week. :).
 Juno is a dynamic, declerative and functional programming language.
 I've designed it to provide the best simplicity, but also the most efficiency for dynamic programming.

 ### Syntax

-Juno's syntax is inspired by python, scala and by Objective-C. I've chosen those syntaxes because they match the requirements for dynamic languages.
+Juno's syntax is inspired by python, scala and by Objective-C. Think a python-syntax, that is class-based(like scala) and that is finally wrapped up by an objective-c syntax.
+Really accurate!
+I've chosen those syntaxes because they match the requirements for dynamic languages.
 Juno is implemented in less than 660 Lines of JavaScript.
 This mustn't mean, it isn't powerful...
 Juno coveres a huge environment and concepts such: control flow, generic variable assigns, recursive functions, first-order functions, classes, superclasses, a multi-threading system and much more...
 I'll take you on a little trip for exploring it's syntax.

 #### Basics: